Boulder Opal Oval Cabochon Australian Boulder nr.15 media thumbnails

 • Organic oval shape: preserves the natural shape of the ironstone concretion, without forced geometry

-• Thickness of 7.2 mm: provides considerable depth, visible from the side profile
+• 7.2 mm thickness: provides considerable depth, visible from the side profile

-• Irradiating ray pattern: the play of color extends from several simultaneous foci, creating a network of flashes that covers a large part of the opal's surface
+• Irradiating ray pattern: the play of color extends from several simultaneous focal points, creating a network of flashes that covers much of the opal's surface

 Jewelry Applications